RedHatInsights/curiosity-frontend/CONTRIBUTING.md

    $ yarn
    ```
    To re-install the baseline packages.
 1. Start working your way down the list of `dependencies` and `devDependencies` in [`package.json`](./package.json).
-We normally start on the `dev-dependencies` since they support build process and that tends to update on a regular cadence.
+It is normal to start on the `dev-dependencies` since the related NPMs support build process.
+Build process updates at more consistent interval without breaking the application.
    > Some text editors fill in the next available NPM package version when you go to modify the package version.
 If this isn't available you can always use [NPM directly](https://www.npmjs.com/)... start searching =).
 1. After each package version update in [`package.json`](./package.json) you'll run the follow scripts
    - `$ yarn test`, if it fails you'll need to run `$ yarn test:dev` and update the related tests
    - `$ yarn build`, if it fails you'll need to run `$ yarn test:integration-dev` and update the related tests
    - `$ yarn start`, confirm that local run is still accessible and that no design alterations have happened.
 Fix accordingly.
-   - Makes sure Docker/Podman is running and `$ yarn start:proxy`, confirm that proxy run is still accessible and that no design alterations have happened.
+   - Make sure VPN is active, and Docker/Podman is running, then type `$ yarn start:proxy`.
+Confirm that proxy run is still accessible and that no design alterations have happened.
 Fix accordingly.
 1. If the package is now working commit the change and move on to the next package.
-   - If the package fails, or you want to skip the update, you'll need to minimally reset `node_modules` and `yarn.lock` **BEFORE** you run the next package update.
+   - If the package fails, or you want to skip the update, take the minimally easy path and remove/delete `node_modules` then rollback `yarn.lock` **BEFORE** you run the next package update.
+> There are alternatives to resetting `node_modules`, we're providing the most direct path.
+>
 > Not updating a package is not the end-of-the-world.
 A package is not going to randomly break because you haven't updated to the latest version.

 > Security warnings on NPM packages should be reviewed on a "per-alert basis" since **they generally do not make a distinction between build resources and what is within the applications compiled output**.
 Blindly following a security